josefadamcik/josefadamcik.cz/_posts/2022-06-09-starforged-valentin-session-7.md

 ## Flashback: Rescued

-Little Valentin was observing the room through a grating of an air duct cover.
+Little Valentin was observing the room through a grating on a cover of an air duct.
 The room was empty and dark.
 The only lighting was provided by blinking emergency lights and glowing communications consoles.
 It was around ten minutes ago when he had to find the courage to get out of safety of the duct and run to the console to answer a call.
 Somebody is coming for him.
 He is scared.
 What if they die?
 Like the others?
 Like Mike, Drake, Nancy and.... and his mother?

 He wasn't sure how long he was hiding.
 I must have been for weeks.
 When the Thing started killing the crew, he managed to run away and hide in the air ducts.
 The creature was too big to crawl in and he blocked or closed most of the entrances anyway.
 He learned to navigate the station just by crawling through those tiny tunnels.

 He had to sneak out occasionally to get water and rations.

-He never saw the Thing completely.
+He was never able to see the whole Thing.
 He heard it a lot.
-Whizzing, screeching.
-Occasional thumps when it tried to get past closed doors.
-A few times he saw a piece of the body in the dark.
+Thumps when it tried to get past closed doors.
+Wheezing of its breath.
+And distant roars.
+A couple of times he saw a piece of the body in the dark.
 The tail.
 The claw.
-Just a hint of head in the shadows.
+Just a hint of its head in the shadows.
 He always made sure to get away and hide as quickly as possible.
 This saved his life many times.
 He is the only one who survived on the station.
 And now, there was a hope for the nightmare to end.

 The silence was broken by a loud burst of shots fired from a weapon.
 The sound was coming from the hallway.
 More sounds followed.
 Screams, pounding, more shots, an explosion.
 And silence.

-The door whizzed and opened.
+The door opened.
 A woman with a big gun limped through, her leg injured.

 "Are you here kid?
 That was hell of a thing out there.
 But it is dead now.
 You can come out."

 ## Lyra outpost

+{% responsive_image path: images/starforged/sector_map04s.png alt:"Corvus Flux sector, Session 7" %}

 "We should leave.
 This is not our business.
 And we have no clue what could have happened here, " said Kayla.